The openVA Toolkit for Verbal Autopsies: Summarizing results

-Notice that the direct call of summary for InSilcoVA does not provide uncertainty estimates for individual COD assignments.
-This is because the calculation of individual posterior probabilities of COD distribution is relatively time-consuming and memory-intense.
-To obtain individual-level uncertainty measurement, we can either run the MCMC chain with the additional argument \code{indiv.CI = 0.95} when calling \code{codeVA()}, or update the fitted object directly with the saved posterior draws.
+The \texttt{summary()} function for InSilcoVA does not provide uncertainty estimates for individual COD assignments by default.
+This is because, in practice, the calculation of individual posterior probabilities of COD distribution can be memory-intensive when the dataset is large.
+To obtain individual-level uncertainty measurements, we can either run the MCMC chain with the additional argument \texttt{indiv.CI\ =\ 0.95} when calling \texttt{codeVA()}, or update the fitted object directly with the saved posterior draws.